What Are The Qualifications For New Student Audition Applicants

 Send in a non-refundable $25 audition fee by the application deadline.

 Is There A Deadline For Applications?

-Yes the application deadline is March 1 of each year.
-Checks must be postmarked by March 1 for the application to be considered.
+Yes the application deadline has been extended to March 15 this year.
+Checks must be postmarked by March 15 for the application to be considered.

 Who will be the judges or adjudicators for the audition?